joker-b/botzo/_books/rbf.md

 image:
   path: https://www.botzilla.com/pix2024/covers/RBF-Banner.jpg
   thumbnail: https://www.botzilla.com/pix2024/covers/RBF-thumb.jpg
-rank: 145
+rank: 70
 categories: [Books]
 tags: [Bee, Cards, Books]
 mastless: false
 inline_nav: true
 ---

-_Resting Bear Face_ cards, available during [Art at the Source]({{ site.url}}/aats) as single cards or as a set of six; editioned and signed.
+_Resting Bear Face_ cards, available during [Art at the Source]({{ site.url}}/aats) as single cards or as a set of six.

-**Caption Contest during Art at the Source:** There will be a book of caption ideas for the RBF series, enter yours to get a set of six sent to you if your caption truly capture the spirit!
+**Caption Contest during Art at the Source:** There will be a book of caption ideas for the RBF series, enter yours to get a set of six sent to you if your caption truly captures the spirit!

 (You can enter via the link button below, too)